-The application portal for Fall 2025 admissions is now open, and applications are due December 15, 2024.
+The application portal for Fall 2026 entry will open in early September 2025, and applications will be due by December 15, 2025.

 The Pharmaceutical Sciences Graduate Program only accepts applications to begin studies in the fall semester; the December deadline is intended for those who wish to begin study in the subsequent fall semester.